This project is under very early, active development and may contain bugs or security issues. It is likely not ready for production websites.

 use_igbinary bool true Use igbinary extension for faster serialization if installed.

-prerender_html bool false Pre-render Markdown → HTML during rebuild to speed up uncached requests.
+prerender_html bool true Pre-render Markdown → HTML during rebuild to speed up uncached requests.

 See: Performance - Content Indexing for detailed explanations of modes, backends, tiered caching, and benchmarks.